What is a Direct Stafford Loan?

 3) Complete your Entrance Counseling and Master Promissory Note at www.studentloans.gov.

 4) Print your NSLDS history available at www.nslds.ed.gov.

 5) Print a copy of your Loan Repayment Calculation available at www.mappingyourfuture.org.
 You can get to this calculator by selecting: “Resources”; then “Use Calculators”(under Manage Your Money); then “Student Loan Repayment Calculator”.
 (Combine all the loans on your NSLDS report with your current request for the total in the calculator).

-6) Complete BSC loan application (available at the One Stop Shop).
+6) Complete the ABAC-Bainbridge loan application (available at the One Stop Shop).